 Buttock boils: Boils of the buttocks region develop from a number of things.
 Some of those include the the high moisture related to the region, as well as poor hygiene and proximity of the buttock to the rectum, which increases the amount of bacteria and debris within the buttocks area.
 This provides a great environment for boils to develop. ...Read more

-- Why do i keep getting boils on my feet?
+- Why do i keep getting boils under my arms?

 - Why do i keep getting boils in the bikini area?